-Leaving the crowd intoxicated with rhythm, the club was enchanted by song-bird sorcerer Adrianna.
-Dressed in minimalist all-black, her powerful voice was supported by trip-hop beats as she filled the audience with her brand of soulful R&B that would make neo-soul artist Kehlani envious.
-When brand-new banger “Swim” was unleased, the feeling of ecstasy was in the air.
+Next up was the song-bird sorcerer Adrianna.
+Dressed in minimalist all-black, her powerful voice was reinforced by hip-hop beats as she filled the audience with her brand of soulful R&B that would make neo-soul artist Kehlani envious.
+When she unleashed her brand-new club banger “Swim,” the crowd went wild, leaving behind a feeling of ecstasy in the air.

-PurpleThrone not only gives the listener the chance to support their choice independent artist, as it unites like-minded fans of music together – in the club, at the park, in the train – to give back and enjoy the aural magic of music.
+PurpleThrone not only gives the listener the option to support their favorite independent artist, but it also unites like-minded fans of music together – in the club, at the park, on the train – everyone can give back and enjoy the aural magic of music.
 That’s the true power of purple.